-An effective paid advertising strategy may not necessarily affect your ranking directly.
-However, it’s crucial for raising brand awareness as it helps rank your site prominently among search results and social media feeds alike.
+An effective paid advertising strategy (like with Google Ads) may not necessarily affect your ranking directly.
+However, its speed and narrow targeting ability lets you raise brand awareness quickly.
+This works in search and social media feeds alike.

-And the increased traffic resulting from increased visibility can build up over time to boost your website ranking.
+That increased visibility leads to traffic boosts, and those can build up over time to lift your website ranking.

-This makes it crucial to build an integrated SEO and PPC strategy if you want to get your website to the top of Google.
+Indirectly, a Google Ads campaign can help you rank higher, but you will need an integrated SEO and PPC strategy to get there.
 The two strategies working together can significantly leverage your website and lift up your rankings twofold.

 KoMarketing ran a highly effective SEO campaign and then integrated it with an optimized PPC campaign.
 This dramatically improved the results that were already achieved through SEO and also helped improve individual keyword performance.